TheTurkeyChicken/JCJ/README.md

 1. Create a business to help make living more convienient and efficient.
 2. Create a business to inform and alert others on specific news.
 3. Create a business where people can interact with one another.

+# Chris's business Ideas
+1. An app that is essentially a group chat for students who can discuss classwork, and collaborate remotely

+I think this would be great because from personal expirience this app would be extremely beneficial and helpful.
+Many students are struggling with work because they don't get enough help from teachers and peers, this app will solve that.